MikkelVembye/AIscreenR/README.md

 #> 10 9431505 EEG spectrum as information carrier               "Sponta…          0
 ```

 Example of how to enter a prompt.
-Can also be done in word (see
+Can also be done in Word (see
 vignette).

 ``` r